apat20/PyScLERP/README.md

 # PyScLERP
 Python code to compute a path in SE(3), given an initial and a final pose, using Screw Linear Interpolation (ScLERP).
+Examples of using ScLERP for computing a path in SE(3) for the tasks of pivoting and sliding a cuboid can be seen in the following [animation](/gifs/PyScLERP_gifs_v1.gif):

 # Installation